 - 1 teaspoon black pepper

 - 1 pound dried black-eyed peas (soaked overnight and drained)

 - 4 cups unsalted chicken stock

 - 2 Tablespoons unsalted butter

-- In a dutch oven over medium heat, cook 12 ounces thick-cut bacon, 1/2-inch diced until crispy, 15-20 minutes stirring occasionally.
+- In a dutch oven (large pot) over medium heat, cook 12 ounces thick-cut bacon, 1/2-inch diced until crispy, 15-20 minutes stirring occasionally.
 Take the bacon out, reserving the bacon drippings in the pot, and place the cooked bacon on a paper towel-lined plate.

 - Add 1 small sweet onion, small diced to the pot with the bacon grease and cook until softened and translucent, about 10 minutes, stirring occasionally.